How to Develop an Enterprise Web Application?

 - DDoS attacks

 The goal of a web application firewall is to capture harmful web traffic that other security mechanisms may have missed and prevent it from reaching your web servers.
-Depending on your needs, you can choose to configure your firewall either as whitelist or a blacklist model.
-In the case with former, only web traffic that complies with certain criteria can pass.
+Depending on your needs, you can choose to configure your firewall either as a whitelist or a blacklist model.
+In the case with the former, only web traffic that complies with certain criteria can pass.

 The latter, on the contrary, excludes certain traffic from entering your website.

-This guide should have provided you with the core steps to conduct prior to signing off the deal with a development company.
 To sum up, to ensure that your web app development project goes smooth you’ll need to decide on:

-- The right tech stack and web development framework
+- The right tech stack and web development framework;

-- Determine the most suitable web application life cycle model.
+- Determine the most suitable web application life cycle model;

-- Map out a strong web development process
+- Map out a strong web development process;

-- Consider the application security requirements
+- Consider the application security requirements;

 - Decide on the basics of web design and UX.

-And if you need help at any of those stages, don’t hesitate to get in touch with Romexsoft team.
+And if you need help at any of those stages, don’t hesitate to get in touch with the Romexsoft team.
 We can help you assemble a dedicated development team for your enterprise web app development project, and/or provide ad hoc AWS consulting.

-What it Takes to Develop an Enterprise Web Application FAQ
+Enterprise Web Application FAQ